AndyMc3000/lawn-genie-ci-milestone-4/readme/testing/lawngenie-testing.md

 #### Links and Form ####
 * Tested that form populates with my delivery details correctly. -> Result: Worked as expected.
-* Tested that when I change my delivery details and click the Update button, that new the infromation is saved correctly. -> Result: Worked as expected.
+* Tested that when I change my delivery details and click the Update button, that new the information is saved correctly. -> Result: Worked as expected.
 * Tested that my changed delivery details pre-populate a checkout form with the new details correctly. -> Result: Worked as expected.
 * Tested Previous order history table is displaying with correct information. -> Result: Worked as expected.
-* Tested that when accessing an order/past order confirmation page from My Profile page, the button at the bottom of the order confimation page returns a user to the My Profile page. -> Result: Worked as expected.
+* Tested that when accessing an order/past order confirmation page from My Profile page, the button at the bottom of the order confirmation page returns a user to the My Profile page. -> Result: Worked as expected.

 ## Add a Product Page ##